Smart grocery strategies for the holidays

 With grocery prices still climbing, many Arizona families are looking for ways to cut costs, and consumer expert Daphne Munro is offering help.

-Her next class is scheduled for Dec.
-7, offering fresh strategies for navigating today’s food prices.
-Daphne Munro joined “Arizona Horizon” to share her top tips for saving at the store.
+Her next class is scheduled for December 7, 2025, offering fresh strategies for navigating today’s food prices.
+Munro joined “Arizona Horizon” to share her top tips for saving at the store.

 According to Munro, food in its most raw form will be the cheapest, and also healthiest.
 This means that food that has already been cleaned, cut and prepared will be more expensive.

 It will cost a family of four approximately $1,000 a month to buy groceries, an exponentially high price point compared to previous years, especially when looking before the pandemic.
-To try to curve this cost, Munro suggests meal planning to families.
+To try to curb this cost, Munro suggested meal planning for families.

-One of the ways you can manage your meal planning and grocery list is by using technology.
-Using apps and websites, like eatwell101.com, is another way people can keep track of what meals they are planning, and what groceries are on their list.
+Munro explained one of the ways to manage meal planning and grocery lists is to use technology.
+Using apps and websites is another way people can keep track of what meals they are planning and what groceries are on their list.

-Munro also suggests that buying food in bulk is a great way that people can save money at the grocery store.
+Munro also suggested buying food in bulk as a great way to save money at the grocery store.
 For example, buying peanuts or pasta by the pound.

 Subscribe to Arizona PBS Newsletters